 In 2010 an agreement was signed for the construction of an 1100km railway from a new at Ponta Techobanine, south of Maputo, via Zimbabwe to Serule in Botswana.
 The project was confirmed by a tripartite agreement between the three countries in 2016.

-In 2011 an agreement was signed for the construction of a new railway from the Moatize area to Malawi where it would link to the existing railway serving the port of Nacala, giving an alternative export route for ore from the Moatize area.
+In 2014 a new railway opened from the Moatize area to Malawi where it linked with the existing railway serving the port of Nacala, giving an alternative export route for coal from the Moatize area.
 The new route is operated as the Nacala Corridor, a consortium headed by Vale Logistics.

-In 2013 a concession was agreed for a new 525km standard (1435mm) gauge railway from the Moatize area to a new port at Macuse.
-This would massively increase the export capability of the Moatize mining area.
-Construction began in 2017.
+In 2017, construction began on a 525km standard (1435mm) gauge railway from the Moatize area to a new port at Macuse.
+This will massively increase the export capability of the Moatize mining area.

 In 2022, rehabilitation of the 44km line from Mutarara on the Beira – Moatize railway to the Malawi border near Marka, Malawi was completed, allowing connection with projected works in Malawi.